mesche/ODataV4-JavaEE-Example-Apache-Olingo/README.md

 With this request we can create a new book (with author data) or a new author and add it to the available list.
 The Olingo library takes this request, serializes the request body and invokes the corresponding method of our processor class.

-Internally the `DataEntityProcessor` implementation of the OData service will be invoked.
+Internally the `DataEntityProcessor#createEntity` implementation of the OData service will be invoked.

 Request: